Concordium/concordium-node-sdk-js/packages/web/README.md

 An example of how to send a transaction using the SDK to a JSON-RPC server.

 ## GetInstanceInfo.html
-An example of getting the info of a given smart contract instance using a json-rpc server.
+An example of getting the info of a given smart contract instance using a JSON-RPC server.

 ## Alias.html
-A very minimal example of a webpage showing alias'es of a given address, using the bundled blob.
+A very minimal example of a webpage showing alias'es of a given address, using the bundled SDK.

 ## GetTransactionStatus.html
-A simple example that allows calling a json-rpc server for a given transaction's status and displays the status.
+A simple example that allows calling a JSON-RPC server for a given transaction's status and displays the status.

 ## GetNonce.html
-A simple example that allows calling a json-rpc server for a given account's next nonce and displays it.
+A simple example that allows calling a JSON-RPC server for a given account's next nonce and displays it.

 # Build